 Lymphatic malformations (LMs) are soft tissue masses made up of lymphatic vessels.
 The lymphatic system clears lymphatic fluid from small blood vessels.
 The malformation causes this liquid to collect in the soft tissues.
 These malformations are often softball-sized and can go deep into the skin, making LMs difficult to treat.
 In some cases, LMs can result in small, clear bubbles on the skin (vesicles).

 - Complications may include: Disfigurement, leakage of lymphatic fluid, bleeding and infections.
 In severe cases, LMs may cause bone disfigurement and difficulty breathing.

 - Treatments may include: Interventional radiology (IR) with injections of sclerosing agents to reduce swelling.
 Surgery may be needed to remove the growth.
 In some cases, plastic or reconstructive surgery may be needed.
 Laser treatments can be helpful.

 Arteriovenous malformations (AVMs) are a tangle of veins and arteries that are present at birth or develop in childhood.
 When AVMs are visible on the skin, they appear as discolored, blood-filled masses that pulsate and are warm to the touch.
 The cause of AVMs is unknown.

 - Treatments may include: Interventional radiology (IR) procedures to inject sclerosing agents and embolization therapy.
 In some cases, surgical removal and follow-up reconstructive surgery may be needed.

-A port-wine stain is a flat, pink, red, or purple mark that appears at birth, often on the face, arms or legs.
+A port-wine stain is a flat pink, red, or purple mark appearing at birth, often on the face, arms or legs.
 Port-wine stains do not go away and are often treated with multiple laser treatments.
 Port-wine stains involving the face may cause eye problems such as glaucoma.